 6. Balanced Vs. Unbalanced Audio: What’s The Difference?

 What is Balanced Audio

 Balanced audio involves the use of stable lines in the interconnection of audio equipment.
-The connection is crucial in sound recording and production.
-It allows the use of long cables and reduces susceptibility to external noise, resulting from electromagnetic interference.
+The connection is crucial in sound recording and production, and it allows the use of long cables and reduces susceptibility to external noise resulting from electromagnetic interference.

-The balanced audio cable has a structure similar to an unbalanced cable, but with a ground wire.
-It transmits two copies of an equivalent incoming audio signal known as positive (hot) and negative (cold).
+The balanced audio cable has a structure similar to an unbalanced line but with a ground wire.
+It transmits two copies of an equivalent incoming audio signal known as jovial (hot) and negative (cold).
 The two signs have reversed polarity such that they cancel each other out when they travel down the cable.

 Balanced Cable Types

 The XLR cables can transmit balanced audio signals to a distance of 200 ft.
 The connector has three male pins: the hot signal, cold signal, and the ground wire.